 - Since the beginning of the pandemic caused due to Covid-19, many people have lost their jobs, incomes have fallen, and many small businesses have shut down.
 As a result, the affected category of retail investors have temporarily stopped their SIPs

 - Retail investors have taken the stock market route and they now prefer buying ETFs and invest money in stocks, directly, rather than purchasing active mutual fund units

 - Many investors have fallen prey to the Franklin Templeton Mutual Fund fiasco and have either stopped or reduced investing in debt schemes as the fixed income category hasn’t lived true to its label!

 What future lies in for Passive Investments?

 Investing in index funds and ETFs has been the most convenient way to own top stocks.
 Benefits such as transparency, diversification, low-costs make this category more attractive amongst investors.
 While in India, the AUM of passive instruments is less than 10%, developed markets like the US have it over 50%.
 Moreover, the investor does not have any control over an active fund manager’s investment strategy and is bound to fall prey to the behavioral biases.
 Also, the outperformance of most indices over active funds has made this category more attractive to investors.

-From the data presented above, history will remember 2020 as the beginning of a turnaround in investor behavior as passive investments will only grow from here.
+From the data presented above, history will remember 2020 as the beginning of a turnaround in investor behaviour as passive investments will only grow from here.